Master Subscription App Growth in 2026 & Beyond

 One of the biggest mistakes that app start-up founders make is naively believing they are the first to bring a particular product, service, or approach to market, only to later discover that there were at least a few failed prior attempts.

-Deeper research often uncovers previous attempts at doing exactly what they are setting out to do – that failed.
+Deeper research may uncover previous failed attempts to do exactly what they are setting out to do.
 Inadequate due diligence leads to missing critical advice and data points and can considerably reduce app performance.

 The Battle for User Attention